dominicschaff/utility/README.md

 First some warnings:

 1. Usage of this code is at your own risk!.
-2. This app records all sorts of data, but it never leaves the device.
 3. Some permissions are not requested and need to be granted in the App Settings.
 4. I use this app for testing new functionalities, so not everything will be working.